Sam Masarachia Scholars Program

 Eligibility requirements include:

-- Entering full-time freshman or IUPUI undergraduate majors with at least two years (60+ credit hours) until graduate after admission to the program may apply.
+- Entering full-time freshman or IUPUI undergraduate majors with at least two years (60+ credit hours) to complete before graduation after admission to the program may apply.

 - Recent high school graduates must have graduated in the upper 40% of their program with 1000SAT/21ACT or equivalent and be eligible for admission to IUPUI.